-place this week failed to put in an appearance.
+The show that was booked for this place this week failed to put in an appearance.

-sick for some time but chances are now favorable for its recovery.
+Robert Seybert's baby has been very sick for some time but chances are now favorable for its recovery.

 F. W. Heller has put down a six foot pavement along his property on State street.